destinyifeh/accomodation/README.md

 ## About App

 This is a next js web app created from scratch by me.
-This app is called accomodation.
+This app is called accommodation.

 Accomodation is a place where those in search for property to rent or buy get connected to the appropriate agents.